Skip to Content

 They safeguarded these works of art by spraying a special wash on it.
 So when someone does deface the mural they can easily wash it off and make it look brand new all over again!

-That doesn’t mean there isn’t beautiful still Brussels street art to see.
-Click here to find all the street art in Brussels.
+That doesn’t mean there still isn’t beautiful Brussels street art to see.

 graffiti-brussels-comic-book-walk